 - What started the pain?

 - Do you notice the pain worsening or improving with certain movements?

 The Exam with our local Midtown Chiropractor

-Dr. Veal will conduct a chiropractic exam that includes comprehensive tests.
+Dr. Toney will conduct a chiropractic exam that includes comprehensive tests.
 These tests will include blood pressure, pulse, respiration, and reflexes, as well as specific orthopedic and neurological tests to assess: